Cognitive Behavioral Therapy (CBT) For Addiction

 An integral and unique part of CBT is homework assignments.
 One of the ways that your therapist will encourage you to participate in your recovery is by doing exercises and learning at home, outside of therapy.

 An example of a homework assignment in a CBT program might be a challenging thoughts worksheet.
-This worksheet could ask questions about your particular situation and what you’re thinking about it in the moment, how strong or weak you feel, how your idea of something or about yourself may or may not be true, and why you may be feeling the way you do.
+This worksheet could ask questions about your particular situation and what you’re thinking about it at the moment, how strong or weak you feel, how your idea of something or about yourself may or may not be true, and why you may be feeling the way you do.
 This is designed to help you to recognize the connection between your thoughts, behaviors, and feelings.

 Trauma Focused CBT

 Unfortunately, many of those who are struggling with addiction are doing so potentially as a result of past trauma in their life.
 CBT is extremely effective in helping people overcome trauma, and this can be all that someone may need to quit their crippling addiction.
 A lot of the struggles we face as a result of trauma comes from having cognitive distortions in relation to these events.
-Being able to identify and understand these things has proven to be very influential in the success of recovery.
+Being able to identify and understand these things have proven to be very influential in the success of recovery.

 Trauma-focused CBT is not much different from standard CBT except that it is focused on your feelings about one or more pinnacle events rather than focusing solely on how you are feeling at the present moment.
-Many people have found relief and freedom from past traumas and resulting bad behavior through cognitive behavioral therapy with this focus.
+Many people have found relief and freedom from past traumas and resulting in bad behavior through cognitive behavioral therapy with this focus.

 Cognitive Behavioral Therapy for Addiction

 As mentioned before, CBT was not originally intended to be used for substance use disorders; however, this type of therapy has proven effective for many who suffer from addiction.
-For this reason it has become more and more popular among treatment centers, therapists, and rehabilitation programs across the country.
+For this reason, it has become more and more popular among treatment centers, therapists, and rehabilitation programs across the country.

 When it comes to treating patients who are dealing with addiction, it takes a significant shift of thought and understanding to make such a radical change.
 Cognitive Behavioral Therapy encourages patients to track their thoughts and analyze which situations, thoughts, and behaviors are typically associated with their drug use.
 Being able to recognize these triggers gives patients the opportunity to control their thoughts and behavior in order to resist temptations and urges to use the addictive substance(s).